Celje: Bronze Age to 18th century

-19th century
+19th century to Second World War

+Celje became part of the Habsburgs' Austrian Empire during the Napoleonic Wars.
+In 1867, after the defeat of Austria in the Austro-Prussian War and the ensuing Austro-Hungarian Compromise, the town became part of the Austrian-ruled section of Austria-Hungary.

 The first service on the Vienna-Trieste railway line came through Celje on 27 April 1846.
 In 1895, Celje secondary school, established in 1808, began to teach in Slovene.

 At the end of the 19th century and in the early 20th century, Celje was a center of German nationalism which had repercussions for Slovenes.
 The 1910 census showed that 66.8% of the population was German.
-A symbol of this was the German Cultural Center (Deutsches Haus), built in 1906 and opened on 15 May 1907, today it is Celje Hall (Celjski dom).
+A symbol of this was the German Cultural Center (Deutsches Haus), built in 1906 and opened on 15 May 1907, today the Celje Hall (Celjski dom).
 The centuries-old German name of the town, Cilli, sounded no longer German enough to some German residents, the form Celle being preferred by many.

 Population growth was steady during this period.
 In 1900, Celje had 6,743 inhabitants and by 1924 this had grown to 7,750.
-The National Hall (Narodni dom), which hosts the Mayors Office and Town Council today, was built in 1896.
+The National Hall (Narodni dom), which hosts the mayor's office and town council today, was built in 1896.
 The first telephone line was installed in 1902 and the city received electric power in 1913.

 Slovene and German ethnic nationalism increased during the 19th and early 20th centuries.
 With the collapse of Austria-Hungary in 1918 as a result of World War I, Celje became part of the Kingdom of Serbs, Croats and Slovenes (later known as Yugoslavia).
 During this period, the town experienced a rapid industrialization and a substantial growth in population.